F TROOP Fridays: Number Three

 F TROOP currently airs on Me-TV Monday through Thursday at 9:30 ET/8:30 CT

-YOUTUBE BONUS: While we're highlighting her first F TROOP appearance: Did you know there's a six part interview with Marilyn Fisk Tucker from 2012 on YouTube?
+YOUTUBE BONUS: While we're highlighting the second (and first credited) of her three F TROOP appearances: Did you know there's a six part interview with Marilyn Fisk Tucker from 2012 on YouTube?
 Here's Part One: